Religious Studies 205

 Course grades will be based on class attendance and scores on exams and short writing assignments.
 Exams will require students to demonstrate mastery of materials presented in lectures and reading assignments.
 This entails knowledge of considerable factual information about various religions and cultures; understanding of social-scientific theories and theoretical frameworks; and the ability to apply the latter to new data not covered in class.
-In short, scores on exams will reflect the student's achievement of several broad General Education and Humanities Area goals, including the abilities to:
+In short, scores on exams will reflect the student's achievement of several broad Core Curriculum goals, including the abilities to:

 Writing assignments will vary, but generally will include:

 1) a brief research paper on the interaction between the religious commitment of a group and some element of their larger social